Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 Use your Chime Checking Account for your federal tax refund

-Add your Chime Checking Account and bank routing number when you file your federal taxes directly with the IRS.
+Add your Chime Checking Account number and bank routing number when you file your federal taxes.

 Your federal tax refund will post to your Chime Checking Account as soon as it is received.